Overview

 Prerequisites

-Before deploying, generate a monitoring token in Ayliea:Generate a token
+Before deploying, generate a monitoring token in Ayliea:1

 In the Monitoring Tokens section, click Generate Token and enter a descriptive label (e.g., “prod-firewall” or “hq-network”).